 He has published over 30 peer reviewed journal articles or book chapters, with the majority of this work focused on the non-government sector.
 Prior to completing his PhD, Dr Kelly was employed as the Chief Executive Officer at Kedesh Rehabilitation Services.
 Kedesh is a large organisation that provides both residential and outpatient treatment for individuals diagnosed with substance abuse problems and co-occurring mental illness.

-Dr. John F. Kelly is the current Past President of the Society of Addiction Psychology of the American Psychological Association, the Elizabeth R. Spallin Associate Professor of Psychiatry in Addiction Medicine at Harvard Medical School, Program Director of the Addiction Recovery Management Service and Director of the Recovery Research Institute at the Masschusetts General Hospital, and a licensed clinical psychologist specializing in the treatment of alcohol and other drug addiction and related problems.
+Prof. John F. Kelly is the current Past President of the Society of Addiction Psychology of the American Psychological Association, the Elizabeth R. Spallin Associate Professor of Psychiatry in Addiction Medicine at Harvard Medical School, Program Director of the Addiction Recovery Management Service and Director of the Recovery Research Institute at the Masschusetts General Hospital, and a licensed clinical psychologist specializing in the treatment of alcohol and other drug addiction and related problems.
 He is also a Fellow of the American Psychological Association.
 He treats individual, couples and families suffering from these difficulties.
 He maintains a private practice in Boston, MA.